-PORTFOLIO SECTIONS CONTENT SECTION 1: DEFINING AN AREA OF INVESTIGATION This section stores all the work you do exploring the Topic and choosing an Area of Investigation.
-Exploring a Topic Area Evaluation Checklist Potential Sources SECTION 2: GATHERING AND ANALYZING INFORMATION This section stores all the information you gather throughout your investigation.
+PORTFOLIO SECTIONS CONTENT SECTION 1: DEFINING AN AREA OF INVESTIGATION This section stores all the work you do exploring the topic and choosing an Area of Investigation.
+Exploring a Topic Area Evaluation Checklist Potential Sources (from pre- searches) SECTION 2: GATHERING AND ANALYZING INFORMATION This section stores all the information you gather throughout your investigation.
 It also stores your notes and analysis of sources.
 All the tools should be grouped by source.
-Potential Sources Annotated Sources Personal Drafts Taking Notes Forming EBC SECTION 3: DRAWING CONCLUSIONS This section stores your Notes and EBCs about Inquiry Questions, your research evaluation, and the personal perspective that you come to at the end of your inquiry.
-Group the Taking Notes, Forming EBC or Organizing EBC by Inquiry Question.
-Taking Notes Forming EBC Organizing EBC Synthesizing EBC Research Evaluation Evidence-Based Perspective
+Potential Sources Annotated Sources Personal Drafts Taking Notes (about sources) Forming EBC SECTION 3: DRAWING CONCLUSIONS This section stores your Notes and EBCs about Inquiry Paths, your research evaluations, and the personal perspective that you come to at the end of your inquiry.
+Group the Taking Notes, Forming EBC or Organizing EBC by Inquiry Path.
+Taking Notes (about Inquiry Paths) Forming EBC Organizing EBC Synthesizing EBC Research Evaluation Evidence-Based Perspective